Key Takeaways

 Left untreated, religious scrupulosity can make it difficult to live your daily life, foster healthy relationships, and maintain a healthy connection to your faith.
 Fortunately, help is available.

 With Rula, you can access effective OCD treatment from the comfort of home.
-In just a few minutes, you can use our therapist-matching program to find a provider who takes your insurance and make your first appointment as early as this week.
+In just a few minutes, you can use our therapist-matching program to find a provider who takes your insurance and make your first appointment as soon as tomorrow.
 And if medication ends up being a part of your treatment journey, we can connect you with a psychiatric provider too.

 More From Rula